 Fall Wash and Wax Event - Sunday, September 24th

-Mark your calendars.
-Our fall wash & wax event is Sunday, September 24th from 1 to 4pm.
-RAIN OR SHINE.
-If you attend both sessions each year, you will get a $50 flying credit.
+If you attended both sessions this year, you will get a $50 flying credit.
 Miss both and you will be assessed a $50 penalty.
 Attend one and you break even.

 New West Side Maintenance and FBO-like Facilities Announced at Airport Spring Meeting